dappforce/subsocial-docs/docs/tokenomics/Treasury.md

 We have not made a final decision on when on-chain governance (and hence the treasury) will be initiated.

-As noted previously, we plan for the treasury to receive 25% of inflation rewards.
+As noted previously, we plan for the treasury to receive 25% of the tokens produced through inflation.